 TIP: If you stay in this hotel, don’t miss a nearby Seyr-i Golden Horn cafe with good food and more gorgeous views of Istanbul.

-Here are some helpful resources that I personally use and that I know will help you organize your trip to Istanbul:
+Here are some helpful resources and posts that will help you organize your trip to Istanbul:

-– For a private transfer from the airport in any city, Mark and I use KiwiTaxi.
+For a private transfer from the airport in any city, Mark and I use HolidayTaxis

-– The best hotel deals are often on Trip.com, Hotels.com, and Booking.
-Use Booking from outside the country or through VPN when in Turkey.
-Also, don’t miss my post about the cheapest airbnbs in Istanbul.
+The best hotel deals are often on Trip.com, Hotels.com.
+Also, don’t miss my post about the cheapest airbnbs in Istanbul